Thomasporta/thomasporta.github.io/projecttrain.md

 I was programmer and a technical artist for this game.
 I coded the train and its behaviour as well logic for core systems. <br>

-My Collaborator, Nick McKenzie, and I both coded  enemy AI and sensory systems for these AI agents.
+My Collaborator, Nick McKenzie, and I both coded  enemy AI and sensory systems for these AI agents. <br>

 I also was in charge of creating the retro look -a post processing effect and an old school  texturing style coupled with low polygon models.
-I was in charge of creating the VFX such as blood splatters and AI shooting.
+I was in charge of creating the VFX such as blood splatters and enemy attacks. <br>

+The large amount of enemies and VFX required coding lookup tables which could efficiently reuse objects - enemies and VFX instances.
+This optimized garbage collection and memory allocation - everything was done upon level loading.

 ### Additional Screenshots